Marilyn A. Williams

 Those left to cherish her loving memory including her mother are her brothers, Alexander Massie and Lawrence Canada; a sister, Hilda Massie; devoted sisters-in-law, Christine Canada and Stephanie Massie and a host of other relatives and friends.

-A funeral service will be at 10 a.m.
+A funeral service was held at 10 a.m.
 Saturday, March 1, 2014, at The Ramp Church with Bishop S. Younger officiating.
-The interment will be in St. Mary’s Baptist Church Cemetery, Amherst.
+The interment followed in St. Mary’s Baptist Church Cemetery, Amherst.

 Service of Comfort rendered by Davis-Turner Funeral Service.